klack/klack.cloud/README.md

 ## View and Sync your Photos
 - View your photos from any device at https://your-domain.com:2283
+- Use the Immich app from the appstore on your phone
 - For your email address, use `username@your-domain.com`

 ## Sync your Notes